 Today we talked about the components of a control panel.
 Each control panel will have the main power source coming in that is distributed throughout the panel to varying devices for control and monitoring.

-Control panels will come in different sizes but they all have similar devices that we talked about today.
+Electronic control panels will come in different sizes but they all have similar devices that we talked about today.

 Got a friend, client, or colleague who could use some of this information?
 Please share this article.